Regulation of UAVs in the United States

-The US Federal Aviation Administration has adopted the name small unmanned aircraft system (sUAS) to describe aircraft systems without a flight crew on board weighing less than 55 pounds.
+The US Federal Aviation Administration (FAA) has adopted the name small unmanned aircraft system (sUAS) to describe aircraft systems without a flight crew on board weighing less than 55 pounds.
 More common names include UAV, drone, remotely piloted vehicle (RPV), remotely piloted aircraft (RPA), and remotely operated aircraft (ROA).
-These unmanned aircraft flown in the USA's National Airspace System must operate under the rules of a Community Based Organization for recreational purposes or 14 CFR Part 107 for commercial operations.
+These unmanned aircraft flown in the National Airspace System must operate under the rules of a community based organization for recreational purposes or 14 CFR Part 107 for commercial operations.
 All UAVs weighing more than 250 grams flown for any purpose must be registered with the FAA.

-In December 2019, the FAA proposed a rule requiring all unmanned aircraft systems (UAS) to be equipped with a device to identify them citing "All UAS operating in the airspace of the United States, with very few exceptions, would be subject to the requirements of this rule".
-On December 28, 2020, the FAA announced the system, Remote Identification or Remote ID, would be required in 30 months.
+Remote ID generally requires drones that are required to be registered to broadcast identification and location information during flight, except when operated in FAA-recognized identification areas (FRIAs) or under limited exemptions.

 Types of federal regulation

 Multiple categories of rules have been proposed or enacted in the United States by the Federal Aviation Administration.
 The restrictions imposed on the operation of UAS differ for each category of rule.